TossingBot: Learning to Throw Arbitrary Objects with Residual Physics: Acknowledgments

 \section{Acknowledgments}

-We would like to thank the team members of Robotics at Google for insightful discussions and technical support.
-We are also grateful for hardware and financial support from Amazon, Intel, NVIDIA, ABB Robotics, and Mathworks.
+We thank Ryan Hickman for managerial support, Ivan Krasin and Stefan Welker for technical discussions, Brandon Hurd, Julian Salazar and Sean Snyder for hardware support, Chad Richards and Jason Freidenfelds for feedback on writing, Erwin Coumans for advice on PyBullet, Laura Graesser for video narration, and Regina Hickman for photography.
+We are also grateful for hardware and financial support from Google, Amazon, Intel, NVIDIA, ABB Robotics, and Mathworks.